-This the in London or New York and on the same grand scale. is as well-known as
+This Chicago history museum is as well-known as the national museum in London or New York and on the same grand scale.

 The is one of the largest museums of its kind in the world and was loved by every one of our family, including the kids.